10 Ways To Become a Better and Faster Learner

 Don’t get me wrong, I like it too – it’s convenient and fun, but the evidence is evidence.

-You’re welcome to use whichever learning preference suits you best, however, more importantly, consider the context for learning.
+You’re welcome to use whichever style suits you best, however, more importantly, consider the context for learning.

-If you have an audio book you want to retain a lot of information from, don’t listen to in while driving.
+If you have an audiobook you want to retain a lot of information from, don’t listen to it while driving.

 Secondly, you won’t be able to take notes.